 Sample questions relating to North Shields and Tynemouth leasehold conveyancing

-Expecting to exchange soon on a ground floor flat in North Shields and Tynemouth.
-Conveyancing solicitors have said that they are sending me a report next week.
+Due to exchange soon on a ground floor flat in North Shields and Tynemouth.
+Conveyancing solicitors inform me that they will have a report out to me within the next couple of days.
 What should I be looking out for?

 The report on title for your leasehold conveyancing in North Shields and Tynemouth should include some of the following:

-- The unexpired lease term You should be advised as what happens when the lease ends, and aware of the importance of not letting the lease term falling below eighty years
+- The length of the lease term You should be advised as what happens when the lease ends, and informed of the importance of the 80 year mark

 What are your top tips when it comes to choosing a North Shields and Tynemouth conveyancing firm to carry out our lease extension conveyancing?

-When appointing a solicitor for lease extension works (regardless if they are a North Shields and Tynemouth conveyancing practice) it is essential that they be familiar with the legislation and specialises in this area of conveyancing.
-We advise that you speak with several firms including non North Shields and Tynemouth conveyancing practices before you instructing a firm.
-Where the conveyancing practice is ALEP accredited then so much the better.
-Some following of questions could be useful:
+When appointing a property lawyer for lease extension works (regardless if they are a North Shields and Tynemouth conveyancing practice) it is essential that they be familiar with the legislation and specialises in this area of work.
+We advise that you talk with several firms including non North Shields and Tynemouth conveyancing practices before you instructing a firm.
+If the firm is ALEP accredited then that’s a bonus.
+Some following of questions might be helpful:

 -